kubernetes/kops/docs/development/building.md

 ## Cross Compiling

-Cross compiling for things like `nodeup` are now done automatically via `make nodeup`. `make push-aws-run TARGET=admin@$TARGET` will automatically choose the linux amd64 build from your `.build` directory.
+Cross compiling for things like `nodeup` are now done automatically via `make nodeup`. `make push-aws-run-amd64 TARGET=admin@$TARGET` will automatically choose the linux amd64 build from your `.build` directory.

 ## Debugging